core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 A server that receives a request can either verify that the request is fresh or determine that it cannot be verified that the request is fresh.
 What is considered a fresh message is application dependent;
-examplary uses are "no more than one hour ago" or "after this server's last reboot".
+exemplary uses are "no more than one hour ago" or "after this server's last reboot".

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation".
 An operation fragmented using {{RFC7959}} is called a "block-wise operation".
 A block-wise operation which is fragmenting the request body is called a "block-wise request operation".
 A block-wise operation which is fragmenting the response body is called a "block-wise response operation".